chessslab/chessslab.github.io/_pages/join.md

 ---
 permalink: /join/
-title: "Join Our Team! 🎓❤️😎"
+title: "Join the Team! 🎓❤️😎"
 author_profile: true
 ---

-# PhD in Human-Centred and Organizational Security (Fully Funded For 4+ Years)
+# CHESSLab@CISPA: PhD in Human-Centred and Organizational Security (Fully Funded For 4+ Years)

 CISPA is one of the __best places in Germany, Europe, and the world to pursue a PhD__ in cybersecurity.
 This is because we have an extensive, __international, young, and open community of cybersecurity researchers__ you can find nowhere else.
 CISPA has an expert in everything regarding cybersecurity and AI.
 While you will be a member of the CHESS lab and supervised by [Jonas](/team/), you will be naturally integrated into the wider CISPA family, creating opportunities to do joint projects with PhD researchers from other teams.